eziodeyk/OR-ML-survey/README.md

 **The RL formulation of cutting plane**:
 * the policy maps ***from any status to a distribution over actors***.
-* status space: tuples consisting of the feasible solution, c, the optimal solution the current LP, and the set of candidate Gomory's cuts.
+* status space: tuples consisting of the feasible solution, c, the optimal solution, the current LP, and the set of candidate Gomory's cuts.
 * action space: all possible Gomory's cutting planes;
 * reward: ***the gap between objective values of consecutive LP solutions***.
 * transition: ......